 best pain relief creams

-“There’s a pill for that!” or “We can give you a shot for that!”
+So many times I asked my doctor what I should use, and I heard “there’s a pill for that!” or “we can give you a shot for that!”

-If you’ve ever had to adhere to any type of medication routine, you know that sometimes the side effects from medicine can be worse than the original problem.
+This is simply personal preference, but I have found that sometimes the side effects from medicine can be worse than the original problem!

-Why not consider a less invasive measure first, before shots and pills?
+That is why I prefer to consider a less invasive arthritis pain relief measure first, before shots and pills.

 Acupuncture, massage therapy, myofascial release, stretching, and topical creams can all be effective ways to relieve pain without drugs or needles.